 Remember those hydrating properties?
-Buy some milk powder and mix it with just enough water to create a paste, and then gently massage it into your face.
-Let it sit for about ten minutes before rinsing.
+Mix milk powder with just enough water to create a paste, and then gently massage into your face.
+Let sit for about ten minutes before rinsing.
 You can add essential oils (choose scents that are gentle on skin) and other ingredients like oatmeal or finely-ground walnut shells for exfoliation and additional benefits.

 You can also toss some of that milk powder into your bath to create a luxurious milk bath for yourself, if you want to feel a bit decadent and Roman.
-Essential oils go really well in milk baths if the scent is a little intense, but of course milk and honey is a classic combo.
-But make sure, even if it's the dead of a Minneapolis winter, that HVAC systems are working properly; if your bathroom isn't ventilated well, a luxurious bath one day can result in mold and mildew the next.
+Essential oils go really well in milk baths if the scent is a little intense.
+But make sure, even in the dead of a Minneapolis winter, that HVAC systems are working properly; if your bathroom isn't ventilated well, a luxurious bath one day can result in mold and mildew the next.